MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-XIII-Tennessee-Valley-Authority/part-1304-Approval-Construction-Tennessee-River-System-Regulation-Structures-Other-Alterations/subpart-C-TVAOwned-Residential-Access-Shoreland/section-1304.212.md

 ##### § 1304.212 Waivers. #####

-Link to an amendment published at 86 FR 50636, Sept.
-10, 2021.

 (a) Waivers of standards contained in this subpart may be requested when the following minimum criteria are established:

-(1) The property is within a preexisting development (an area where shoreline development existed prior to November 1, 1999); and
+(1) The property is within a preexisting development as defined in § 1304.204(a); and

 (2) The proposed shoreline alterations are compatible with surrounding permitted structures and uses within the subdivision or, if there is no subdivision, within the immediate vicinity (one-fourth mile radius).